 Neil Harley.
 Wiltshire

-Over the centuries many species of herb, flower and grass have developed into a highly complex ecosystem which was once widespread across Northern Europe but since the advent of chemical farming has become incredible rare.
-Salisbury Plain is the last substantial area of this habitat left in the North Western Europe and a haven for rare wildlife such as the Sainfoin Bee whose only UK range remains on this small patch of Southern England.
-As well as being home to the reintroduced Great Bustard.
+Over the centuries, many species of herb, flower and grass have developed into a highly complex ecosystem — once widespread across Northern Europe but since the advent of chemical farming, it's now incredibly rare.
+Salisbury Plain is the last substantial area of this habitat left in the North Western Europe and a haven for rare wildlife such as the Sainfoin Bee (whose only UK range remains on this small patch of Southern England) as well as being home to the reintroduced Great Bustard.

-The farm has been organic for over 20 years when the last remaining arable ground was reverted to chalk downland on which many rare chalkland species now flourish, although much of the ground the cattle roam on has never seen any chemical inputs at all.
+The farm has been organic for over 20 years, when the last remaining arable ground was reverted to the chalk downland on which many rare chalkland species now flourish.
+Much of the ground the cattle roam on has never seen any chemical inputs at all.
 The farm is also PFLA and regeneratively certified.